About the Jim Mathews Award

-- Be a currently enrolled (full or part-time) student at any accredited post-secondary institution of higher learning (e.g., college, polytechnic, university) – and provide (unofficial or official) student’s proof of registration in either the current semester (Summer or Fall, 2017 and/or Winter/Spring, 2018 term)
+- Be a currently enrolled (full or part-time) university student at undergraduate and graduate level – and provide (unofficial or official) student’s proof of registration in either the current semester (Summer or Fall, 2019 and/or Winter/Spring, 2020 term)

-- Minimum 2.6 GPA (or 75 on a 100 scale) overall – be able to provide the judging committee a student’s copy of the university’s record indicating cumulative GPA
+- Minimum 3.0 GPA (or 75 on a 100 scale) overall – also, please be able to provide us an unofficial copy or system-generated documentation of the educational institution’s record indicating cumulative GPA

-- Have a demonstrated interest in pursuing a career in business, competitive, (commercial) economic, and/or market intelligence.
-Please tell us how you first learned about intelligence careers, why you liked it, and what you have done to make it a reality since that time.
+- Have a demonstrated interest in pursuing a career in business, competitive, (commercial) economic, and/or market intelligence

-- Demonstrate leadership qualities within student or extra-curricular, community and/or professional organizations.
-Please briefly tell us about how you’ve demonstrated leadership, what roles you played, and your most important leadership accomplishment.
+- Demonstrate leadership qualities within student or extra-curricular, community and/or professional organizations

-- Display high levels of curiosity and persistence in your post-secondary coursework and assignments.
-Please describe at least one important example of how you’ve shown this during your university studies.
+- Display high levels of curiosity and persistence in your coursework and assignments.

-A group of between 4-6 highly experienced and veteran CI practitioners from around the globe, all of whom are members of the international Council of CI Fellows (see: www.cifellows.com) and have achieved success and hired practitioners during their careers, will review and rank all of the submissions.
-Your probability of winning is dependent on the number and quality of applications submitted.
-The last 3 iterations of this competition have averaged over three dozen applications from students and universities around the globe.
+A select group of highly experienced and veteran CI practitioners from around the globe, all of whom are members of the international Council of CI Fellows (see: www.cifellows.com) and have achieved success and hired practitioners during their careers, will review and rank the submissions.
+Your students’ probability of winning is dependent on the number and quality of nominations submitted.

-- Week of February 12, 2018: Follow-up interviews (by phone) take place with award finalists
+- Week of March 23, 2020: Short interviews (by phone) take place with award semi-finalists

-The winners will be present at G2 Annual Conference, a CI leadership symposium being held this year at the Fluno Executive Center at the University of Wisconsin in downtown Madison, Wisconsin, USA from April 24-26, 2018.
-Mathews Award winners will have exposure not only to leading CI-related speakers, workshops and practices, but also to interact with a network of veteran CI practitioners.
+The winners will be present at G2 Annual Conference, a CI leadership symposium being held this year at the Fluno Executive Center at the University of Wisconsin in downtown Madison, Wisconsin, USA from April 22-25, 2020.
+Mathews Award winners will gain exposure not only to leading CI-related speakers, workshops and practices, but also interaction with a network of veteran CI practitioners.
 We look forward to seeing all of our applicants, and particularly the two winners, for an outstanding exchange of ideas and time!
 For more about RECONVERGE:G2, please see: http://g2.reconverge.net/